AZCPCF/Vscode-Extension/README.md

 ### 6. Use the Extension

-- Open a file with the `.cyr` extension.
+- Open a file with the `.cyrus` extension.
 - Enjoy syntax highlighting and editor support for Cyrus Lang!

 ## Contributing